Hixie/isd/servers/src/systems-server/README.md

-The four `<double>` parameters for the `<orbit>` children are the semi-major axis (in meters), eccentricity, theta (position around the ordit in radians) at time zero, and omega (tilt of the orbit around the focal point in radians clockwise from the positive x axis).
+The four `<double>` parameters for the `<orbit>` children are the semi-major axis (in meters), eccentricity, theta (position around the ordit in radians) at time zero (t₀), and omega (tilt of the orbit around the focal point in radians clockwise from the positive x axis).

+The current position is computed from the current system time and the time factor.

 #### `fcStructure` (0x04)